Chapter 4 : Chapter 3

 He looked up from his book and sighed, “No, but I really don’t know, it isn’t like there are conventions.
 I mean, there was a Registration Act passed a decade or so ago, but my parents never let anyone know, so I never signed.
+To be quite honest, no one really signed it unless forced.
+So I doubt that the Ministry's numbers are accurate.
 It’s hard enough to find a job where I can take sick leave each month that I don’t need my name on some list that keeps me from getting anything but the lowest of positions.”
 He paused and was looking out at nothing in particular then turned back to me.
 “Find anything interesting?”

 “Nope.
 Each book is successively more gruesome.
 I can’t help but wonder how I’ll even survive a transformation.”